 With a master’s degree in acupuncture or Oriental medicine, you can enter these settings:

-- Solo and group practices
+- Solo, group and community-style practices

-- Integrative outpatient clinics
+- Hospitals and integrative outpatient clinics

 - Specialty practices focused on special patient populations